Trump Escalates War Efforts Towards Venezuela; New Book Details Secret Horrors of Factory Farms

 Somehow we've managed to survive as a country.

-For all these decades, with having Hugo Chavez and the Nicolas Maduro in power in Venezuela, somehow we've managed to survive with having the Castros and the communist government run Cuba, Who knows how?
+Somehow we've managed to survive with having the Castros and the communist government run Cuba.

-So now you're gonna hear every single carousel of evil, every single major economic and social problem in the United States blamed on Nicolas Maduro, as though that's the source of American problem.
+So now you're going to hear every single carousel of evil, every single major economic and social problem in the United States blamed on Nicolas Maduro as though that's the source of American problem.

-And if you're somebody who is concerned about the consequences of it of constantly ending uh uh being on a posture of endless war, consuming more resources to go do war in Venezuela to change the government, who knows what kind of instability that will uh engender in the region.
+And if you're somebody who is concerned about the consequences of it, of constantly ending, being in a posture of endless war, consuming more resources to go do war in Venezuela to change the government, who knows what kind of instability that will engender in the region.

-Anyone raising those questions, you're now gonna be pro-Maduro.
+Anyone raising those questions, you're now going to be pro-Maduro.

-You're gonna be in favor of a drug trafficker, in favor of a narco-terrorist.
+You're going to be in favor of a drug trafficker and you're in favor of a narco-terrorist.

 It's the same tactics every time.